jakeyjake88/party-playlist/resources/design-document.md

 - May want to use Spotify API for library of songs.
 - May want admin to push up a song to the top of the queue.
 - May want to add more info to the user statistics, i.e. most added genre/artist.
-- May want to make the song suggestions personal to each user.
+- May want to make the song suggestions personal to each user, based off of their additions and upvotes.

 # 5. Proposed Architecture Overview